making-sound/One-shot/README.md

 ### Notes

+- Long samples may take time to load after the patch is run.
+Wait for the "Ready" toggle to be ticked.
 - Polyphony is fixed at 24 voices.
 - Up to 88 stereo samples may be used.
 - Incoming notes are ignored for the "fade_out" duration after an "all notes off" has been triggered.